Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Teleparallel Born-Infeld gravity

 where

-and $\lambda=M\sqrt{\Lambda}$.
-Using the Parameterized Post-Newtonian (PPN) formalism pioneered by Kenneth Nordtvedt \cite{PhysRev.169.1017}, we can place lower limits on the parameter $\Lambda$.
+and $\lambda=M\sqrt{\tilde{\Lambda}}$ \footnote{In modified teleparallel gravity the fundamental variables are the tetrad $e^{A}{}_{\mu}$ (and, in the covariant formulation, an inertial spin connection), so a spacetime solution should be understood as a consistent tetrad-(spin-connection) pair rather than as a metric alone.
+The line element \eqref{eq:fTBImetric} corresponds to the spherically symmetric Weitzenb\"ock($\omega^{A}{}_{B\mu}=0$) complex-branch tetrad given in \cite[Eq.
+40]{Bahamonde:2021srr}, which satisfies the antisymmetric (spin-connection) field equations; for the Born-Infeld model this yields the exact solution.}.
+Using the Parameterized Post-Newtonian (PPN) formalism pioneered by Kenneth Nordtvedt \cite{PhysRev.169.1017}, we can place lower limits on the parameter $\tilde{\Lambda}$.
 The PPN framework allows us to express the weak-field predictions of the theory in terms of standardized PPN parameters, such as $\gamma$ and $\beta$ \footnote{The parameter $\gamma$ measures the amount of space curvature produced by unit rest mass and the parameter $\beta$ measures the nonlinearity in the superposition law for gravity, quantifying the degree of self-interaction of the gravitational field.}.
 To analyze the weak field limit, we expand the metric for large $\frac{r}{M}$ \cite{2022PhRvD.106h4046B}

 and compare this expression to the standard PPN expansion,

 where $\hat{M} = Gm/c^2$ and $m$ is the Newtonian mass, we find consistently that $\hat{M}=M_{\textrm{Komar}}= \frac{1}{2}\lim_{r\to\infty}\left( r^2 \frac{g_{tt}'}{g_{tt}} \right) = \left(\frac{\pi }{2\lambda}+1\right) M$.
 Adopting the Cassini bound on $\gamma$, these analyses yield a bound on $\beta$ given by agrees with its general relativity value